 2. If I were to come for a visit what are the top five things you would make sure I was able to see/visit?
 Why are they in the top five?

 No trip to Indiana would be complete without visiting our state capital of Indianapolis.
-The city and area have had a complete transformation in the last 20 years and even hosted the Super Bowl a few years ago that was well received nationally.
+The city and area have had a complete transformation in the last 20 years and even hosted the Super Bowl a few years ago, too, and that was well received nationally.
 After leaving Indy, take the short drive over to Speedway, and visit the Indianapolis Motor Speedway museum and gift shop.
 Grab a souvenir, and then head south toward Bloomington.
-The Indiana University campus is architecturally pleasing to the eye, and the surrounding area is an eclectic mix of a college town with small businesses intertwined together.
+The Indiana University campus is architecturally pleasing to the eye, and the surrounding area is an eclectic mix of college town with small businesses intertwined together.
 After a stay in Bloomington head down the road to Santa Claus, and visit Holiday World (formerly Santa Claus Land), often ranking near or at the top in family amusement parks.
 They run discounted tickets in a variety of different promotions all summer and provide FREE SOFT DRINKS & SUNSCREEN!
 From there, head south until you run into the Ohio River and drive along the river all the way to Illinois or Ohio, if you like.
-Regardless of which direction you go, you will pass through various small towns and take in the incredible scenery, as most of the shores on both sides of the river are still intact and not commercialized.
+Regardless of which direction you go, you will pass through various small towns and take in incredible scenery, as most of the shores on both sides of the river are still intact and not commercialized.
 Every so often you are going to run into a riverboat gambling center, but other than that put on your favorite CD and enjoy the view.

 3. Being so close to Kentucky do you have an accent like they do?
 My best friend since Kindergarten lives in Kentucky and has some of the funniest sayings… What are some funny phrases people in your town use on a regular basis?